When it comes to search engine marketing competition it is important to know how to decrease dwell time.

 Mobile Optimized WebPages – Can Increase Dwell Time

 Poorly optimized sites are simply no longer an option for search engine marketing… it’s a necessity.
 Google will actually drop your rank lower than what it could be if your web pages are not optimized to be mobile-friendly.
 At the same time if you are looking for ways how to increase dwell time and most of your users are mobile then you need to ensure your page is well suited to keep people on the site while using mobile.

 That means less intrusive ads, no more pop-up forms on your mobile pages, and provide good readability.
 If you’re using WordPress then chances are good your entire website will be safe here as most themes these days are created with flexibility in mind.

 If you’d like to test your page’s mobile-friendliness then use the provided link to do so:

 Mobile Page Testing Tool (clickable link)

 Google has seen the trend continue to go up for mobile traffic and they are embracing it.
-With things like “mobile first” in place you’re going to see sites which cater to mobile traffic pull through in the ranks where other sites are going to be left behind.
+With things like “mobile-first” in place, you’re going to see sites that cater to mobile traffic pull through in the ranks where other sites are going to be left behind.
 Don’t be left behind!